Birth of Gana

 Njana’s elongated style also appealed to the tourists and was soon adopted by other woodcarvers.
 As the new style became more and more mainstream and many of his creations were copied by other woodcarvers, Njana decided to change tack at the beginning of the 1950s.
 From that moment on he also made statues of figures with round, corpulent shapes.
 The nice thing about my Dewi Uma and Gana sculpture is that it combines both styles.

-The wood carving represents the birth of Gana, god of intellect and wisdom.
+His wood carving represents the birth of Gana, god of intellect and wisdom.
 According to the Javanese Smaradahana poem from the 12th century, Gana was born with an elephant head because his mother Uma was frightened by Indra’s giant elephant Erawan when she made love to her husband Siwa.
 This story differs from the Indian version where Ganesha (the Indian name for Gana) is given an elephant head after Shiva (Siwa) in a rage beheaded his own son.
-In the Balinese version, Gana is already born with an elephant’s head, which also explains why the woodcarver depicted him as a baby elephant.
+In the Balinese version, Gana is already born with an elephant’s head, which also explains why Tilem depicted him as a baby elephant.
+The statue is delicately carved with nice details.
+See, for example, how Gana’s little trunk lovingly reaches up to his mother.
+The text ‘Bali 1957 R.B’ is scratched at the bottom, which was probably done by the first owner as a memory of a trip to Bali.

 In remembrance of marc van der bolt and dirk honing